epfl-ada/ada-2021-project-ee-sie/README.md

 ### Questions
 Should we take into account the subjectivity of newspapers?
 Newspapers tend to have a political affiliation but can we simply assume that overall, quotes said from members of one party to be representative of the whole party?

-Do you have any clues on how we can quantify the accuracy of the natural language toolkit, if needed?
+Also, do you have any clues on how we can quantify the accuracy of the natural language toolkit, if needed?